stevana/hot-swapping-state-machines/README.md

 4
 ```

-This repo is an experiment which tries to do something similar in Haskell for
+This repository is an experiment which tries to do something similar in Haskell
-state machines of type `input -> state -> (state, output)`.
+for state machines of type `input -> state -> (state, output)`.

 ## Usage

+Before we go into the details of how this is implemented in Haskell, lets have a
+look at how it looks from the user's perspective.

 In one terminal run `cabal run exe` and in another terminal run `cabal repl` and
 type: